rin67630/Soft-Power-MPPT/Software/4_Final adjustments.md

 This file describes the procedure to adjust the PWM parameters once your software is installed and you have the Thinger.io dashboard running and operational.

 ## Shunt calibration.
 If you are using the original R100 shunts or are using external calibrated shunts, you may skip that step.
-Else, the current readings from shunts with a value below R100 might be inaccurate, do to the internal resistance of solder paste and PCB tracks.
+Else, the current readings from shunts with a value below R100 might be inaccurate, do to the internal resistance of solder tin and PCB tracks.
-If you will current readings are inaccurate, you can correct the values by adjusting the parameters:
+If your current readings are inaccurate, you can correct the values by adjusting the parameters:
 ´´´
 #define IFACTORP  1000000   // Panel Current correction factor 1000000 is normal,   -"- only used when PAN_SOURCE_IS_INA.
 #define IFACTORB  1000000   // Battery Current correction factor 1000000 is normal,  -1000000 reverses shunt, change value to correct for wrong Amp values